 The Bundanon Trust Artist-in-Residence program is the largest program of its kind in Australia.
 The program welcomes around 350 artists each year from all disciplines and levels of experience, making it highly sought after by artists nationally.
-A residency experience at Bunbanon Trust provides artists with the opportunity to develop their art forms in the beautiful surroundings of the residency complex.
+A residency experience at Bundanon Trust provides artists with the opportunity to develop their art forms in the beautiful surroundings of the residency complex.

 What’s on offer?